k8gb-io/k8gb/docs/deploy_infoblox.md

 Events:                         <none>
 ```

 * Ideally you should already see that `Healthy Records` of `podinfo.cloud.example.com` return the records from __both__ of the clusters.
-Otherwise, give it couple of minutes to sync up
+Otherwise, give it a couple of minutes to sync up.

 * Now you can check the DNS repsonses the same way as before.
 ```sh